Mireon/slide-panels/README.md

 ![The presentation](docs/movies/presentation.gif?raw=true)

-Code see in the directory: [vendor/mireon/slide-panels/docs/examples/index.php](https://github.com/Mireon/slide-panels/tree/master/docs/examples/index.php)
+The code see in the file: [vendor/mireon/slide-panels/docs/examples/all.php](https://github.com/Mireon/slide-panels/tree/master/docs/examples/all.php)

 ## Install